ansys/pydpf-composites/doc/source/intro.rst

 * :ref:`sphx_glr_examples_gallery_examples_2_sampling_point_example.py`

 In the end of each example, there is a button to download the python source code of the example.
-The examples will download the example files (results, composite definition..) from an examples repository.
+The examples download their input files (results, composite definition, etc.) from a git repository.

 For larger models it can be slow to initialize a :class:`.CompositeModel`, because it automatically creates many different providers that are not needed in all the workflows.
 Consider using the